Leonardo da Vinci to get second life as automaton

 "The film is going to be a good advertisement for my business," said Junod.
 "People who watch it may think nobody makes automata anymore."

-Good-humored, enthusiastic Junod, who went through some rough times when he started making the self-operating machines in 1984, is one of the last craftsmen specialized in an art serving no other purpose than to surprise with its complexity.
+Good-humoured, enthusiastic Junod, who went through some rough times when he started making the self-operating machines in 1984, is one of the last craftsmen specialised in an art serving no other purpose than to surprise with its complexity.

 "That's what makes automata different from robots, which normally have a practical purpose.
 They are poetic," he said.